RazrFalcon/svgcleaner/README.md

 1. **Correctness.** svgcleaner should not break an SVG file.
 1. **Cleaning ratio.** More is better.
 1. **Performance.** If something can be faster - it should be faster.
-   An average SVG file should be processed by less than 16ms on a modern PC.
+   An average SVG file processing time should be closer to ~1ms on a modern PC.

 ### Charts